 More importantly, the conformal cooling mold maintained a lower temperature throughout the run and reduced cycle time by 22 percent.

 "Cycle time is nearly everything in injection molding, with the ability to consistently control temperature a close second," says Staub.

 "The more consistently we can hold temperature, the more consistently we can mold quality parts," says Young.
 "Eliminating warping due to temperature variation and lowering cycle time represent huge performance gains."

-Once again, major time savings were recorded for programming, machining and polishing, and EDM was completely eliminated in the conformal cooling design.
+Once again, Bastech recorded major time savings for programming, machining, and polishing, and completely eliminated EDM in the conformal cooling design.
 Automation within Cimatron software reduced design time from 30 hours to just seven for the conformal cooling mold.
-Total cost savings for the 3D printed mold was $2,505, a 16% savings.
+Total cost savings for the 3D-printed mold was US$2,505, a 16 percent savings.

-Cooling time was reduced from 10.5 seconds for the conventional mold to 7.5 seconds for the conformal mold, and the all-important cycle time was reduced by 14%.
+Cooling time was reduced from 10.5 seconds for the conventional mold to 7.5 seconds for the conformal mold, and the all-important cycle time was reduced by 14 percent.

 "Even though the temperature remained the same for both the conventional and the conformal cooling designs, the conformal design forced more liquid through a greater surface area, making it more efficient in cooling the mold," says Young.

-Bastech purchased the ProX 200 DMP system through a grant from the state of Ohio and the University of Dayton’s Research Institute, so part of the company's mission is to share results with the industrial community.
-Staub hopes that Bastech's benchmark efforts will show shops of all sizes that there are solid, end-to-end solutions available to achieve conformal cooling.
+Bastech purchased the ProX DMP 200 printer through a grant from the state of Ohio and the University of Dayton Research Institute, so part of its mission is to share results with the industrial community.
+Staub hopes that the Bastech benchmark efforts will show shops of all sizes that there are solid, end-to-end solutions available to achieve conformal cooling.

 "A lot of toolmakers will need to adopt these 3D technologies to improve their shops," he says.
 "We want to share our successes so other shops can see that it not only can be done, but it can be done in a way that has a major impact on your bottom line."